johanfrisk/Python_at_web/README.md

-# Some bits and bobs for scraping
+# Some bits and bobs for scraping - plus some BDD

+## Webscraping
 My collection of resources for connecting Python to the web.

+## Behavior driven testin
+Trying out 'Behave' with 'Gherkin' as frameworks for specification and testing of Python code.